analogdevicesinc/ai8x-training/README.md

 #### Final Check

-After a successful manual or SDK installation, the following commands will run from on the terminal and display their version numbers:
+After a successful manual or MSDK installation, the following commands will run from on the terminal and display their version numbers:

 * `arm-none-eabi-gcc -v`
 * `arm-none-eabi-gdb -v`
 * `make -v`
 * `openocd -v`

-`gen-demos-max78000.sh` and `gen-demos-max78002.sh` will create code that is compatible with the SDK and copy it into the SDK’s Example directories.
+`gen-demos-max78000.sh` and `gen-demos-max78002.sh` will create code that is compatible with the MSDK and copy it into the MSDK’s Example directories.

 ---